 - We immediately reorganized our management and operating infrastructure into vertically aligned business units to increase focus and accountability.
 Within each business unit, we then allocated shared corporate functions, such as analytics, data, finance, legal, marketing and communications, operations, people, sales, strategy and technology, to help better understand and drive accountability for the specific revenues and costs associated with each function. - As a result of this realignment, 18 of the 19 executives, or 95%, and 30 of the 46, or 65%, members of the broader leadership team are new or in a new role, with nearly half of all employees reporting to a new leader.
 Our total employee turnover was approximately 1,500 and our leadership was able to identify and eliminate ineffective headcount resulting in a net employee reduction of approximately 850, or 17% of total employees.
 We also revised our compensation program to incentivize new sales and long-term contracts. - We will continue to optimize our organizational structure and make targeted hires to build out our team at all levels.
-We are growing our deep roster of 74 data scientists on staff, as evidenced by the recent hire of 27 data scientists from February 8, 2019 to March 31, 2020.
+We are growing our deep roster of 61 data scientists on staff, as evidenced by the recent hire of 15 data scientists in the second half of 2019.
 Additionally, we believe there are further cost synergies to be realized as we continue to evaluate and implement additional efficiency initiatives.